hnhhngn/design-system/CURRENT.md

   - Sidebar
   - Tag

-- No core behavior may be modified under Design System v1.x
+- Core behavior MUST NOT be modified under Design System v1.x

-- All UI must be **token-driven**
+- All UI MUST be **token-driven**
 - `base.css` is **read-only** for AI and applications

 ---